medwing/it-r53-spf-flattener/README.md

 Route53 SPF Flattener
 =======
+Grant's Notes:
+cli.py --no-email --force is how we run it
+I have implement the profile as well so in the spfs.json you need "profile":"AdministratorAccess-657255803789"
+Or whatever your profile in in the AWS CLI if that's how you're using it. if you do not include this it SHOULD default to none and use the inbuilt method which does not require a profile

 * `r53spflat` is an extension to [sender-policy-flattener](https://github.com/cetanu/sender_policy_flattener) which is a different project maintaind by ***centanu***.
 * `r53spflat` can update the SPF TXT records in [Amazon Route53](https://aws.amazon.com/route53)